khuang28jhu/bs3/README.md

 #BS-Seeker3
-BS-Seeker3 is the latest iteration of BS-Seeker, a software that performs accurate and fast mapping of bisulfite-treated short reads.
-It incorpaortes several new implementation features that enable it to acheive significantly faster speed and accuracy with respect to other available bisulfite reads aligners.
-BS-Seeker3 also provides additional anlysis to further investigate and visualize the raw mapped read data after alignment.
+BS-Seeker3 performs accurate and fast mapping of bisulfite-treated short reads.
+It incorporates a series of new features to achieve significantly faster speed and better accuracy compared to other available bisulfite reads aligners.
+It is 1.5 time faster than BSMAP and 10 times faster than Bismark and maps twice the reads than both aligners.
+BS-Seeker3 also offers additional analysis of bisulphite read data to further investigate and visualize the methylation pattern after alignment.
 #Table of Contents
 - [New Features](#New Features)
 - [System Requirements](#System Requirements)